 Pickett's Mill Battlefield Historic Site

-Special Story - Pickett's Mill Candlelight Tours - Postponed
+Special Story - Pickett's Mill Candlelight Tours - March 3 & 4

-On November 11 and 12, see the Pickett's Mill Battlefield like you never have before.
+On March 3 and 4, see the Pickett's Mill Battlefield like you never have before.
 Five tours will be offered by candlelight.
 Confederate and Federal soldiers will recreate the night attack of the Battle of Pickett's Mill.
 You will witness Brig.
 Gen. Hiram Granbury's Brigade advance in the night and Capt.
 Thomas Key's artillery bombardment as they try to clear the federals out of the dark ravine.
 Advance reservations are required.
 Each tour is limited to 30 people.
 Regular admission is $10 per person.
 Children 2 and under are...